 Austin, TX

 No conversation about the American saison is complete without mention of Jester King Brewery.
-The Austin, TX farmhouse brewery has been producing some of the country’s best farmhouse ales for years.
+The Austin, TX, farmhouse brewery has produced some of the country’s best farmhouse ales for years.
 Moreover, many of their bottles are relatively accessible.
-So, while their specialty releases are highly coveted, their widely distributed saisons are both affordable and damn delicious.
+So, while people highly covet their specialty releases, their widely distributed saisons are affordable and damn delicious.
 Truly, if you see a Jester King beer, you can’t go wrong.

 Jolly Pumpkin Artisan Ales